rschristopher/ischristtrue.com/src/truth.md

  a "realist" or a
  "pragmatist",
  or we
- and embrace one of the esoteric spiritual systems that is competing for our attention, maybe they have some answers.
+ embrace one of the esoteric
+ spiritual systems that is competing for our attention, maybe they have some answers.